esplito/coding-notes/epicreact/react-performance/notes.md

 **Exercise one:** The test is passing from the beginning when it shouldn't.
 I created a PR to fix this: https://github.com/kentcdodds/react-performance/pull/83/commits/d0ebad574e0528ae46483a2b73560eaa1319dcf8

 We can do "eager loading", which in the exercise means that we will start loading the content even before the user has clicked the checkbox "show globe".
-We do this by creating a function that we can use to lazy load our
+We do this by creating a function that we can use to lazy load our component when a user focu